korjaa/Hantek6022API/README.md

-This repo is based on the excellent work of [Robert](https://github.com/rpcope1/Hantek6022API) and [Jochen](https://github.com/jhoenicke/Hantek6022API) and focusses mainly on Hantek6022BE/BL under Linux (development system: debian buster).
+This repo is based on the excellent work of [Robert](https://github.com/rpcope1/Hantek6022API) and [Jochen](https://github.com/jhoenicke/Hantek6022API) and focusses mainly on Hantek6022BE/BL under Linux (development system: Debian stable).

 ## Hantek 6022 Firmware